StanSkrivanek/git_basics/lesson_09.md

 git difftool --cached
 ```

-### Compare changes in INDEX (stashed)
+### Compare changes in INDEX (staged)

-Let say that we have stashed file but before commit we will edit this file.
+Let say that we have staged file but before commit we will edit this file.
 The result of `git status` can be a bit confusing.

 we have our `second.txt` in INDEX and we will make some changes to this staged file.